LazyAir/CIKM15/README.md

 # The datasets and programs for our CIKM15 paper

-Please contact the following author if you need further classification.
+Please contact the following author if you need further clarification.
 Author:  Hongwei Liang
 Contact: hit.henryleung@gmail.com